afep/globant-datachallenge/README.md

 # Data Challenge

-Data challenge proposed by Globant on interview process
+Data challenge proposed by Globant on the interview process

 ## Project Description